worops/Domoticz-VirtualThermostat-PID/README.md

 * High - temperature (in C) during a day
 * Low - temperature (in C) during a night
 * Pause - temperature (in C) used when windows are open or during Pause mode (antifreeze)
-* Precision - precision of sensor or valve set point (in C) - this parameter prevent too frequent changes  and adds kind of histeresis
+* TRV Prec - precision of  valve set point (in C) - this parameter prevent too frequent changes and adds kind of histeresis
+* Sensor Prec - precision of sensor (in C) - this parameter adds histeresis when sensor temperature is near the target
 * Max shift - highest accepted difference between set point and target temperatur (High/Low)

-Example: 21.0,20.0,5.0,0.5,2.0
+Example: 21.0,20.0,5.0,0.5,0.1,3.0

 ### Calc. interval, Pause On delay, Pause Off delay, Sensor Timeout (all in minutes):
 * Calc. interval - time between calculation of PID shift